brianbaker1127/adaptive-rwa-classifier/README.md

 # Adaptive-RWA Solver
-The steady state recursion module contains tools necessary to describe the dynamics of an open, driven system.
+The adaptiveRWA_solver.py module contains tools necessary to describe the dynamics of an open, driven system.

 ## requirements: installation of qutip (http://qutip.org/docs/4.1/installation.html)